Real Estate NSW | Sell My House in New South Wales

 Are you wondering “Can I private sell my house NSW”?
 The first thing to consider is whether you have a legal right to sell your property without an agent.
 The answer is yes, you absolutely do.
 If you’re at all worried about this, you can confirm it with the NSW office of fair trading.
 With that out of the way, let’s discuss the steps to actually selling your own home in NSW.

-Step 1: Preparing the contract of sale
+Step 1: Preparing the contract of sale for real estate NSW

 The first step to selling a property in NSW is having a contract of sale prepared.
 You must have this done before you begin marketing or conducting inspections.
 This applies to all properties in NSW except for rural properties.
 Keep in mind that though you don’t need to have the contract prepared to market a rural property, you will still need it once you have a buyer, so it’s best to get it prepared early.

 The contract of sale must include title documents, drainage diagram, current zoning certificate and in some circumstances a swimming pool certificate and other documents, as well as any property exclusions, and a statement of the buyers cooling off rights.
 If that sounds like a lot to wrap your head around, don’t worry – getting a contract drawn up is really easy, all you have to do is contact a solicitor or conveyancer in your area and they’ll handle everything for you.
 You can also buy a generated contract online from the NSW Law Society’s ECOS website for a small fee.

 Between step 1 and step 2 is when all your marketing and negotiations will happen, these steps are common to all states, so let’s move along to the next step in legally finalising your sale.